 Dr Laura Cornelsen, Assistant Professor in Public Health Economics and MRC Career Development Fellow at the London School of Hygiene & Tropical Medicine, co-led the study.
 She said:

 This study raises interesting questions about how fiscal interventions may work beyond the effect of the price increase.
 For example, how big a role did the menu change or the text introducing the levy play?
 Taxes and levies on sugar-sweetened drinks are regularly framed as health related measures and such framing might be having an effect of its own, including on both the quantity and the range of beverages sold.”

-Professor Martin White, Director of the NIHR’s Public Health Research (PHR) and Programme leader for Food behaviours and public health interventions at the Centre for Diet and Activity Research (CEDAR) and the MRC Epidemiology Unit, and a study author, is conducting an evaluation of the impact of the UK Government’s forthcoming levy on sugary drinks with Professor Cummins and others.
+Martin White, Director of the NIHR’s Public Health Research (PHR) and Programme leader for Food behaviours and public health interventions at the Centre for Diet and Activity Research (CEDAR) and the MRC Epidemiology Unit, and a study author, is conducting an evaluation of the impact of the UK Government’s forthcoming levy on sugary drinks with Professor Cummins and others.

-Professor White said:
+Dr White said:

 This is an important piece of research which explored how a fiscal intervention and associated publicity affected consumer choices in a national restaurant chain.
 Further research is needed to work out how such levies can best be used in different settings and circumstances.
 Obesity, heart disease, diabetes and tooth decay are serious conditions that have a huge impact on health.
 Population interventions of this sort could be vital in combating them.”

 The authors acknowledge limitations of their study including the fact that by taking advantage of a change that was already happening, they could only directly observe the changes that occurred, not necessarily the causes.
 The study was also undertaken in just one chain of restaurants.